shield-h2020/vnsfs/juju-charms/layers/proxytls/README.md

 ```

-The `charm build` process combines this `proxycharm` layer with each layer that it
+The `charm build` process combines this `proxytls` layer with each layer that it
 has included in the `metadata.yaml` file, along with their various dependencies.

 This built charm is what will then be used by the SO to communicate with the